Love stories should be fun to read.

-Will mental arithmetic, a little too much coffee, and mistletoe threaded through belt loops help two science professors laugh and love their way through the holidays?
+Will mental arithmetic, a little too much coffee, and absurdly placed mistletoe help two middle-aged scientists laugh and love their way through the holidays?

 2016 Rainbow Awards runner-up

 “Both women are likeable, warm, and passionate.
 The chemistry between them…sizzles.” —Rainbow Book Reviews